Brian Dooreck MD

 What is peptic ulcer disease?

-Peptic ulcer disease refers to painful sores in the stomach lining or the duodenum, which is the first portion of the small intestine.
+Peptic ulcer disease refers to painful sores in the stomach lining or the duodenum, the first portion of the small intestine.
 A dense layer of mucus typically covers the stomach lining.
 Ulcers occur when this mucosal layer is impaired and degraded.
 Approximately one in ten adults in the United States will develop an ulcer in their lifetime.

 Peptic ulcers are relatively common.